Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-According to this hypothesis \hypCoerc, the semi-flow of system~\cref{init_syst} is actually global, in other words solutions are defined up to $+\infty$ in time (details are given in \cref{subsec:glob_exist}).
+According to this hypothesis \cref{hyp_coerc}, the semi-flow of system~\cref{init_syst} is actually global, in other words solutions are defined up to $+\infty$ in time (details are given in \cref{subsec:glob_exist}).
 Let us denote by $(S_t)_{t\ge0}$ this semi-flow.
-Then, for every $u_0$ in $X$, the solution corresponding to the initial data $u_0$ reads: $(x,t)\mapsto (S_t u_0)(x)$ and is defined for all $x$ in $\rr$ and $t$ in $[0,+\infty)$.